vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_shared_pref_reading_login_data.html.md

 ## Reading the login data

 The username & password are stored inside appropriate **EditText** View elements.
 Each element has its own `android:id` attribute.
-The data can be read using `findViewById` function as
+The data can be read using `findViewById` method as

 <pre>EditText username = ( EditText ) findViewById(R.id.<i>id_of_the_username_field</i>)</pre>